mosaicnetworks/babble/src/net/README.md

 between them.

 WebRTC requires a signaling mechanism for peers to exchange connection information.
-Usually, this would be implemented in centralized server.
+Usually, this would be implemented in a centralized server.
 So when the WebRTC transport is used, Babble is not fully p2p anymore.
 That being said, all the  computation and data at the application layer remains p2p; the signaling server is only used as a sort of peer-discovery mechanism.